lenincompres/DOM.js/README.md

 ### Properties: Attributes, Events and listeners

 DOM.set recognizes **properties** in the model structure, such as attributes or event handlers.
 You may use a unique name that will become the element's id, and indicate the tag as a key property.
-Or, use a selector style name, which may even include classes separated by commas.
+Or, use a selector style name, which may even include classes separated by periods.

 ```javascript
 DOM.set({